VAIBHAV-2303/GKuiz/Readme.md

 #Prerequisites

-...GKuiz was developed primarily using Python-Flask.
+...
+GKuiz was developed primarily using Python-Flask.
 To run GKuiz on your local machine your machine should have the following installed:-

 ..* [Python v3.5](https://docs.python.org/3/)
 ..* [Flask v0.12](http://flask.pocoo.org/docs/0.12/)